madetech/academy/mini-handbook/working_hours.md

 # Session Hours

-Refer to the [Made Tech Working Hours]((https://github.com/madetech/handbook/blob/master/benefits/working_hours.md)) section of the handbook for general guidance.
+Please refer to the Made Tech Handbook for the full guidance on working hours: [Made Tech Working Hours](https://github.com/madetech/handbook/blob/master/benefits/working_hours.md)

 The sessions on the Academy will generally run 9am - 5pm, with a lunch break 12.30pm - 1.30pm.